mniebling/sous-chef/README.md

 Once you have those dependencies available:

 1. Install NPM dependencies with `npm ci`.
-2. Run the frontend with `npm start`.
+2. Run the application with `npm start`.
+The Tauri CLI will build and serve the frontend, then launch the Rust app.

+Other useful commands:

-3. In a seperate terminal, run the Tauri app with `cargo tauri dev`.
+`npm run build`: Builds the entire app with Tauri, writing binaries to `/src-tauri/target/release`.